The October Man Review: Story, Cast, Rating & Final Verdict

 The total runtime of The October Man is 95 minutes (1h 35m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.2/10, and global collection metrics, The October Man stands as a challenging project for the creators.
-It remains an essential piece of the 1947 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.2/10, and global performance metrics, The October Man is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1947 cinematic calendar.

 Frequently Asked Questions